|

 west to east, starting near Mannheim

-and ending in Prague, the German
+and ending in Prague, in the Czech Republic, the German

 Burgenstrass “Castle Road” traverses some of the most beautiful